MrLightgun/MiSTerSindenDriver/README.md

 1. Install MiSTer using MrFusion 2.7:
 https://github.com/MiSTer-devel/mr-fusion/releases/tag/v2.7

+I now believe that any version will now work, but 2.7 has been tested.

 1. Update your MiSTer to the latest version.
 If using MrFusion:

     - Go to Scripts on the main menu and select "Update".
 This will add all the cores you need for non-lightgun gaming and includes the folders to put your ROMs.
 This can take a while (around 10 mins?.
 Once the process is complete, reboot your MiSTer.